playcanvas/developer.playcanvas.com/docs/user-manual/xr/using-webxr.md

 ## Camera Position and Orientation in XR

 When you are presenting in XR, the position and orientation of the camera are overwritten by data from the XR session.
-If you want to implement additional movement and rotation of camera, you should add a parent entity to your camera and apply your manipulations to that entity.
+If you want to implement additional movement and rotation of the camera, you should add a parent entity to your camera and apply your manipulations to that entity.

 ![Camera Offset][1]

-Input source ray, as well as position and rotation of grip and hands, provided in world space.
+Position, orientation, and rays of different XR objects: input sources, tracked meshes, tracked planes, tracked images, and others, are provided in world space.

 ## Why can't I enable XR mode automatically?

 Entering WebXR is required by browsers to be triggered by a *user action*.
-That means that it must be in response to a key press, a mouse click or a touch event.
-For that reason there is no way to enter XR immediately on loading a page.
+That means that it must be in response to a key press, a mouse click, or a touch event.
+For that reason, there is no way to enter XR immediately on loading a page.

 ## Experimental features

-WebXR API is constantly evolving and additional APIs get released extending XR feature set.
-While engine is constantly updated with integrations for XR APIs, some of the features might come with delay.
+WebXR API is constantly evolving and additional APIs get released extending the XR feature set.
+While the engine is constantly updated with integrations for XR APIs, some of the features might come with delay.
 For developers willing to experiment with new features, it is possible to enable them by passing relevant `optionalFeatures` flags. *Bear in mind: accessing an internal undocumented APIs is a subject to engine changes that are not guaranteed to be backwards compatible.* Here is an example of enabling experimental API for [WebXR Layers][3]:

 ```javascript
 app.xr.start(cameraComponent, pc.XRTYPE_VR, pc.XRSPACE_LOCAL, {